Eyebrow Loss

 Infections

-Infectious diseases involving the eyebrow roots can also cause eyebrow loss.
+Infectious diseases affecting the eyebrow roots can also lead to eyebrow loss.

 Pregnancy